Reservoir rUSD (RUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Reservoir rUSD Historical Price

-According to the latest data gathered on Reservoir rUSD live price page, the current price of Reservoir rUSD is 0.999653USD.
-The circulating supply of Reservoir rUSD(RUSD) is 82.38M RUSD , giving it a market capitalization of $82.35M.
+According to the latest data gathered on Reservoir rUSD live price page, the current price of Reservoir rUSD is 0.998704USD.
+The circulating supply of Reservoir rUSD(RUSD) is 76.79M RUSD , giving it a market capitalization of $76.75M.

 The Reservoir rUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.